OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 You can skip this step if you want to deploy OpenNebula as quickly as possible for evaluation.

-If you are deploying Front-end for the production/serious use, make sure you read the :ref:`Database Setup <database_setup>` guide and select the suitable database backend.
+If you are deploying Front-end for production/serious use, make sure you read the :ref:`Database Setup <database_setup>` guide and select the suitable database backend.
 Although it **is** possible to switch from (default) SQLite to MySQL/MariaDB backend later, but since it's not easy and straightforward, **we suggest to deploy and use MySQL/MariaDB backend since the very beginning**.
-Also please note it's not possbile to migrate existing databases to PostgreSQL at all.
+Also please note it's not possible to migrate existing databases to PostgreSQL at all.

 Step 6.
 Configuring OpenNebula
 ================================================================================